OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 # Neutron Dynamic Routing Workshop

+## Overview

-OpenStack Neutron is capable of peering with external routers running Border Gatway Protocol (BGP).
-This is accomplished via [Neutron Dynamic Routing](https://docs.openstack.org/neutron-dynamic-routing/latest/).
+OpenStack Neutron is capable of peering with external routers running Border Gateway Protocol (BGP).
+This is accomplished via [Neutron Dynamic Routing](https://docs.openstack.org/neutron-dynamic-routing/latest/) (NDR).

 Once dynamic routing is configured, certain address scopes are allowed to be advertised by a Neutron agent.
 Once subnets are created in a particular address scope, they will be shared via BGP and become available externally.
 This is a form of network automation and helps to integrate an OpenStack cloud into an organizations network.

+## Abstract

+OpenStack is often considered complex to deploy.
+However, surprisingly, often the most difficult part of deploying OpenStack is integrating it with an organizations internal network.
+In this workshop we will show how to use Neutron Dynamic Routing to more easily integrate OpenStack with an internal network.
+This is accomplished by configuring Neutron to peer with an organizations routers to announce routes.
+With this peering in place, networks and first hops in the OpenStack cloud will *automatically* become available to a larger internal network.

 ## What We Will Do

-In this lab we will create a DevStack instance that has the `neutron-dynamic-routing` plugin enabled.
+In this lab we will:

+* Create a DevStack instance that has the `neutron-dynamic-routing` plugin enabled
-We will then setup a Quagga instance on the same node as DevStack, but running in a separate Linux network name space.
+* Setup a Quagga instance on the same node as DevStack (though running in a separate Linux network name space)

-Finally we will configure OpenStack Neutron to advertise routes to the Quagga instance via BGP and observe the routes being accepted by the Quagga instance.
+* Configure OpenStack Neutron to advertise routes to the Quagga instance via BGP
+* Observe the advertised routes being accepted by the Quagga instance.

 ## Requirements

 The requirements are fairly low for the lab, especially if you have some experience using the command line (CLI).

-* Laptop with WIFI
+* Laptop with WIFI capability
 * Ability to use SSH (eg. Putty on Windows)
-* Some CLI experience--such as cutting and pasting commands from this document into a SSH session
+* Some CLI experience--ability to cut and paste commands from this document into a SSH session

 ## How to Use This Document

 For the most part, each of the `code` sections is meant to be cut and paste into a terminal session on the DevStack instance you will be provided as part of the lab.

-It's not necessary to type all the commands in, unless you want to.
+It's not necessary to type all the commands in...unless you want to. :)

 ## Pre-Work